HugoMrth/HugoMrth/README.md

 # About Me :technologist:

 I'm a biostatistician working at [RESHAPE](https://www.reshapelab.fr/fr) (RESearch on HealthcAre PErformance) : a public health research lab.
-I'm specialized in epidemiology and pharmacoepidemiolgy and currently working on the French National Health Data System (SNDS).
+I'm specialized in epidemiology and pharmacoepidemiolgy and currently working on the French National Health Data System (SNDS) in the [IMPULSE](https://www.impulse-research.fr/) team.

 I'm mainly using R and sharing here some R packages I've developped and other personnal codes.